About The Governing Body

 There are 14 Governors who form the Governing Body.
 They come from a variety of backgrounds and bring a range of skills and knowledge.
 This includes two Parent elected Governors, two staff Governors including the Headteacher, one appointed by the Local Authority and eight Foundation Governors, appointed by the Church and Diocese, and one Co-Opted governor.
 Associate governors may be appointed as required, but do not have voting rights.

-We have a minimum of five Governors who are parents of pupils attending the school, and the Full Governing Body (FGB) meets on average five times a year, as do all the committees.
-In addition, monitoring visits are undertaken throughout the year.
+We have a minimum of five Governors who are parents of pupils attending the school, and the Full Governing Body (FGB) meets on average five times a year, in addition to committee meetings and monitoring visits undertaken throughout the year.

 Minutes of recent Full Governing Body minutes are available on the school website; earlier minutes are available on request.